 Jaleshwar Mahadev

-As indicated by legends, a loner named Jagadish landed in the bereft backwoods of Jaleshwar and had a fantasy in which he was coordinated to direct unearthings on the spot.
+As indicated by legends, a loner named Jagadish landed in the bereft backwoods of Jaleshwar and had a fantasy in which he was assigned to direct excavations on the spot.
 Following the fantasy, he started burrowing and soon found a picture of Jaleshwar Mahadev.
-He then manufactured a sanctuary with some gold which he brought from a place called Sunukhadagarh.
+He then manufactured a sanctuary with gold, which he brought from Sunukhadagarh.

 Just before the Jaleshwar Mahadev sanctuary, there are two holy lakes called Barunsar and Kshiresar.
 Many travelers collect at these lakes during the Ram Navami and Bivaha Panchami celebrations.

-One of Nepal’s most acclaimed spots of the journey is the blessed pool of Gosainkunda, at an elevation of 4,380 meters above ocean level.
-Encompassed by a higher landscape towards the east and north, this kunda or lake is both excellent and beautiful.
+One of Nepal’s most acclaimed spots of the journey is the blessed pool of Gosainkunda, at an elevation of 4,380 meters above sea level.
+Encompassed by a higher landscape towards the east and north, this kunda or lake is excellent and beautiful.
 On the east and west of the Kunda are nine different lakes, including Saraswatikunda, Bhairavkunda, Sooryakunda, and Ganeshkunda.
-Consistently, amid Janai Poornima in August, many Hindu pioneers and fans trek to this spot to wash up and take an interest in the reasonable.
+Consistently, amid Janai Poornima in August, many Hindu pioneers and fans trek to this spot to wash up and take part in the festival.

 Muktinath

-The well-known sanctuary of Muktinath lies in the region of Mustang and is arranged on a high mountainside.
-Amid the celebration of Janai Poornima, Hindu lovers accumulate at this spot to pay reverence to Lord Muktinath.
-Dharmashala and Maharani Powa (resting places for pioneers) give the hotel to guests and explorers.
-Around one hundred meters toward the south of the sanctuary, various divine beings and goddesses are cherished.
-On the grounds of the sanctuary are three openings from which blazes shoot forward persistently.
-Since antiquated times, distiches divine blazes of Jwala have been revered as Jwaladevi (the goddess of fire).
+The well-known sanctuary of Muktinath lies in the Mustang region and is situated on a high mountainside.
+Amid the celebration of Janai Poornima, Hindu lovers gather at this spot to pay reverence to Lord Muktinath.
+Dharmashala and Maharani Powa (resting places for pioneers) are given to guests and explorers.
+Various divine beings and goddesses are cherished around one hundred meters south of the sanctuary.
+On the sanctuary’s grounds are three openings from which blazes shoot forward persistently.
+Since antiquated times, divine blazes of Jwala have been revered as Jwaladevi (the goddess of fire).

 Swargadwari